JamesNimlos/express-caja-sanitizer/README.md

 ## Options

 `shouldSanitize`
-When 'shouldSanitize` function is provided as an option, the module will sanitize only for the values for which the function returns `true`.
+When `shouldSanitize` function is provided as an option, the module will sanitize only the (key, value) pairs for which the function returns `true`.

 For example, if we don't want to sanitize XML values then the preprocesser function can be